cvg/limap/README.md

   the point frontend will fail when it is first used.
 * **`open3d` publishes no wheels for Python 3.13+**, and all 3D visualization
   depends on it, so `visualize_holistic_recon.py`, `visualize_colmap_model.py`
-  and `limap.visualize`'s 3D helpers do not run there.
-Reconstruction itself is unaffected — no pipeline touches open3d.
+  and the 3D helpers in `limap.visualize` do not run there.
+The `pxwplanar` plane detector also depends on open3d, so it is skipped on 3.13 as well.
+Line and point reconstruction are unaffected — no pipeline touches open3d.
 * Several further methods (HAWP, TP-LSD, LBD, RoMa, Progressive-X) are not installed by any of the above.
 Each is cloned and pip-installed separately.
   See the per-method guides under [`misc/install/`](./misc/install/), also